To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Who Has The Better Cameras?

 Frontpoint offers 2 indoor cameras, 1 outdoor camera and 1 doorbell camera.
-Meanwhile Protect America has 1 indoor camera, 1 outdoor camera and 1 doorbell camera, so if you’re looking for more indoor camera options, Frontpoint takes the cake.
+Meanwhile Protect America has 2 indoor cameras, 3 outdoor cameras and 1 doorbell camera, so if you’re looking for more indoor camera options, Protect America takes the cake.
+Below are the specs for these cameras and you can learn more about Frontpoint’s cameras here.

 Both companies have their equipment manufactured by big-name companies.
 Frontpoint’s is manufactured by companies like GE and Interlogix, while companies like Simon and Interlogix manufacture Protect America’s.
 We like that both companies use well-known companies for equipment so they can focus on other parts of the business.